CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/configuration.md

     ![Admin Panel](./media/overview/browser.webp)

-4. If this is the first installation login using the default credentials:
+4. If this is the first installation, login using the default credentials:

     Administrator ID: CTSiteUser